pooyavahidi/content/ai/cross_validation_machine_learning.md

 **Three-way Split is Superior to Two-way Split**<br>

 When using a two-way split, we have training and test sets.
 Let's say we want to train 10 different models and pick the best one.

-Let's say our models are neural networks with different architectures.
+Our models are neural networks with different architectures.
 We define a new parameter called **nn** that simply an integer referencing the model.
 We have 10 different models with different architectures, and we want to pick the best one.
 - nn=1: 3 hidden layers, 100 neurons each, ReLU and Adam, etc
 - nn=2: 5 hidden layers, 50 neurons each, Tanh and SGD, etc
 - ...